Security Data Works

 "Real-time AI classification and remediation."

-"Comprehensive data lineage."
+"End-to-end data lineage."

 Requires metadata captured at every transformation step, bidirectional lineage tracking (upstream sources and downstream consumers), schema change history, and a queryable lineage graph.
 If the lineage artifact is "we have a Confluence page documenting our data flow," the lineage doesn't exist; it's aspirational documentation, six months out of date by the time anyone needs to query it.